KeyLab 88 MKII Review – an Essential and Must-Have Keyboard for the Film Composer and Live Performance by Arturia

 Arturia adopted a Professional Digital Piano Keyboard, namely the Fatar TP/100LR.
 The keybed comes from a leading company based in Macerata, Italy.
 Arturia selecting this Keyboard with hammered keys brings this Keyboard to an entirely distinct level.
 I love the piano-like feel and touch.
 With the used Fatar TP/100LR keybed composers and musicians achieves extra dynamic control of the action applied on the key and on the hammer.
 The used Fatar TP/100LR is the reason I plan to replace my Native Instruments S88 and not look back.

-The Arturia Keylab 88 MKII is a high-end MIDI Keyboard.
-It comes with a remarkable build-quality and is available in white only currently.
+The Arturia KeyLab 88 MkII (Affiliate Link) is a high-end MIDI Keyboard.
+It comes with remarkable build quality and is available in white only currently.
 You can later use Retro Hardwood Legs as a stylish stand.

 - Software Specifications: